Camera and Robot Calibration#

 30

-Verify that the correct trajectory is followed: when moving only along X and Y, the robot must correctly follow the grid lines
+Verify that the correct trajectory is followed: the robot, moving exclusively along the X and Y axes, must correctly follow the grid lines

 31